 |LASP 342||Modern Latin America||3|

 |LASP 371||Literary Tendencies and Masterpieces of Spanish America||3|

 |LASP 451||International Relations of Latin America||3|

-Note: Courses pertinent to Latin American Studies but not listed as LASP courses may be approved for credit in the minor, if appropriate, by the LASP Director.
+Note: Courses pertinent to Latin American, Caribbean, and US Latinx Studies but not listed as LASP courses may be approved for credit in the minor, if appropriate, by the LASP Director.